Taco Pasta Salad

 Instructions

-• Cook the pasta according to package instructions in heavily salted water.
-Drain in a colander and rinse with cold water until cool.
+• Cook pasta in heavily salted water according to package directions.
+Drain and rinse with cold water until completely cool.

-• While the pasta cooks, make the taco meat.
-Add the oil to a medium skillet over medium heat.
-Once hot, add the ground meat and cook for 4-5 minutes, crumbling as it cooks, until cooked through.
+• While pasta cooks, heat oil in a medium skillet over medium heat.
+Add ground meat and cook 4–5 minutes, crumbling as it cooks, until cooked through.

-• Add the taco seasoning.
-Stir and cook for 1 minute or until the mixture is combined and fragrant.
-Remove the pan from the heat and let it cool at room temperature for 5-10 minutes.
+• Add taco seasoning, stir, and cook 1 minute until fragrant.
+Remove from heat and cool 5–10 minutes.

-• In a large bowl, whisk together the ranch dressing, sour cream, salsa, taco seasoning, and lime juice until well combined.
+• In a large bowl, whisk together ranch dressing, sour cream, milk, salsa, taco seasoning, and lime juice until combined.
+Taste and adjust — adding more taco seasoning for depth, more lime for brightness, more salsa for heat.

-• Add the cooled and drained pasta, cooled taco meat, cheddar cheese, green onions, black olives, avocado, baby tomatoes, and shredded cabbage to the pasta salad dressing.
+• Add the cooled pasta, cooled taco meat, cheddar cheese, green onions, black olives, avocado, baby tomatoes, and shredded cabbage.

 Notes